Voting at NAMI

 NAMI membership may also propose amendments and proposed resolutions to NAMI Bylaws.
-Proposals must be sent to the NAMI office at the above address by return-receipt mail and received by NAMI 90 days prior to the NAMI Annual Meeting.
+Proposals must be sent to the NAMI office by return-receipt mail and received by NAMI 90 days prior to the NAMI Annual Meeting.
 Proposed amendments to the NAMI Bylaws must be submitted in amendment form.
 For guidance on making submissions, please contact us at email@example.com.

 Who Votes in NAMI Elections

 NAMI Affiliates in good standing (those embracing the NAMI mission, having at least five members and fully paid dues) and NAMI State Organizations may vote, either by online absentee ballot or at the NAMI National Convention.

 NAMI State Organizations each get one vote in NAMI elections.
 NAMI Affiliates have “weighted votes” based on the number of members in the group as of 70 days prior to the election.
 The more members a NAMI Affiliate has, the more votes you get, ranging from one vote for groups of five to 50 to 10 votes for groups of 800 or more.

 Individuals do not vote in NAMI’s national elections, but all NAMI members have an opportunity to participate in the election process by helping to decide how their NAMI Affiliate or NAMI State Organization will cast its vote.
 Contact NAMI Affiliate and NAMI State Organization leaders for more information about how and when they will be deciding how to cast a vote.
 Each NAMI Affiliate and NAMI State Organization chooses someone to serve as their credentialed delegate or proxy.
 That person will cast the ballot on behalf of the group.